By: Nabeelah (fourth year, Biology, Psychology, Neuroscience & Behaviour)

 To sum up, hopefully, this info helped a lot in detailing good study spots on campus and when might be the most opportune time to use them.
 Most importantly, however, is that you find a place where you are comfortable and somewhere where you will be the most productive.
 Try out the list, don’t be afraid to switch things up, and good luck with your academic endeavours.

 Nabeelah (she/her) is the program support assistant for the Student Success Centre’s (SSC) academic skills team.
-She is going into her fourth year of Biology, Psychology, Neuroscience & Behaviour.
-Outside of school, she loves to play tennis, cook and watch Netflix.
+She has recently graduated from the Biology, Psychology, Neuroscience & Behaviour program here at McMaster University.
+Outside of school, she loves to play tennis, bake and hang out with friends and family.